bsl-group/bsl-group.github.io/_pages/members/jonathanwolf.md

 sidebar:
   nav: "jonathan_publications"
 ---
+<strong> Earthquake Wave Enthusiast </strong>

+Jonathan is currently Miller postdoctoral Fellow at UC Berkeley working with Barbara Romanowicz and Weiqiang Zhu.
+In July 2026, Jonathan will join the faculty of UC Santa Cruz and build up a deep Earth research group (for opportunities the bottom of the page).

 <strong> Research interests </strong>

 Jonathan is generally interested in the structures and processes of the deep Earth.
 He believes that much scientific progress in our understanding of Earth's deep interior can be made by using large publicly available datasets.
 He has the privilege to work with colleagues on [a massive data collection effort](http://adept.sese.asu.edu/).
 This dataset includes 17 million three-component seismograms and is constantly growing.
 Currently, he puts much of his scientific effort into implementing automated methods to analyze this massive dataset.